The

 Public

-tours inside the 1846 Blodgett House started on
+tours inside the 1846 Blodgett House

-Saturday, December 14, 2019 during the Merry
+started on Saturday, December 14, 2019

-and Bright celebration at the Downers
+Bright celebration at the

-Grove Museum, 831 Maple Avenue.
+Downers Grove Museum, 831 Maple Avenue.

 Thanks